blindMess/pokemon-go-alerter/README.md

 Location can be GPS coordinates or an address.

+To avoid spamming the channel with common Pokemon, set filterCommon to 1 and any Pokemon in the COMMON list in notifier.py will not be notified on.

 Several Slack channels can be configured with different message delays like so:

 ```